zhangzhics/CITS5503_Sem2/Labs/Lab6WebApplication.md

 python3 manage.py runserver 8000
 ```

-[4] Open a browser and enter the ip address of your ec2 instance, take a screenshot of what you see:
+[4] Open a browser and enter the ip address of your ec2 instance, take a screenshot of what you see and stop your server with CONTROL-C

 ### [Step 3] Change the code

-[1] Following the steps outlined in the lecture, edit the following files
+[1] Following the steps outlined in the lecture, edit the following files (create the file if it does not exist)

 edit polls/views.py